-Prevent further leakage or spillage if safe to do so.
+- 6.2 Environmental precautions Prevent further leakage or spillage if safe to do so.
 Do not let product enter drains.
-Discharge into the environment must be avoided.

-Contain spillage, and then collect with non-combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite) and place in container for disposal according to local / national regulations (see section 13).
+Discharge into the environment must be avoided. - 6.3 Methods and materials for containment and cleaning up Contain spillage, and then collect with non-combustible absorbent material, (e.g. sand, earth, diatomaceous earth, vermiculite) and place in container for disposal according to local / national regulations (see section 13). - 6.4 Reference to other sections For disposal see section 13.